jenca-adam/awiki/pages/gour2019comparison/page.md

 title: gour2019comparison
 ---
+## Reference

+G. Gour, Comparison of Quantum Channels by Superchannels, submitted to IEEE Transactions on Information Theory, 2019

+arxiv:1808.02607

+## Content

 **Comparison of quantum channels:** Is there a superchannel $\Theta^{AB}$ that maps $\Psi^A_1,\dots,\Psi_n^A$ to $\Phi^B_1,\dots,\Phi_n^B$?

 **Comparison of bipartite channels:**